Affiq/Network-Computing-Example/README.md

 # Network-Computing-Example
-A network computing approach to a multithreaded client-server bank architecture
+A network computing approach to a multithreaded client-server bank architecture test